 - Complimentary Welcome Gift

 - $100 USD equivalent Hotel experiential credit per room per stay

 - Early check-in / Late check-out, subject to availability

 Our first choice is the beautifully refurbished Oakhouse 1 boutique hotel in the pretty village of Tetbury (which is also frequented by the Royals and the polo crowd).

-Described by TATLER as “The Notting Hill of Gloucestershire .. a little rock ‘n’ roll…a little country classic .. the vibe is fizzy French house party” and equally popular with THE GUARDIAN “We are spirited into a fantasy world, a collision of colour, modern design and trad sumptuousness”, this gorgeous boutique hotel has it all.
+Described by TATLER as “The Notting Hill of Gloucestershire .. a little rock ‘n’ roll…a little country classic .. the vibe is fizzy French house party” and equally popular with THE GUARDIAN “We are spirited into a fantasy world, a collision of color, modern design, and trad sumptuousness”, this gorgeous boutique hotel has it all.

-Oak House No.1 is nestled in the heart of the picturesque, fudge-coloured Cotswolds town of Tetbury, packed with antiques shops, boutique B&Bs and organic shops selling chutneys, cheeses and other local produce.
+Oak House No.1 is nestled in the heart of the picturesque, fudge-colored Cotswolds town of Tetbury, packed with antique shops, boutique B&Bs and organic shops selling chutneys, cheeses and other local produce.
 Even Prince Charles has a shop named the Highgrove deli.
-Being located in the centre of Tetbury, all the local restaurants are just a few moments from the door of Oak House No.1, although the hotel itself is in a quiet and peaceful corner of the finest Georgian square.
+Being located in the center of Tetbury, all the local restaurants are just a few moments from the door of Oak House No.1, although the hotel itself is in a quiet and peaceful corner of the finest Georgian square.

 In this wonderful part of the Cotswolds, you are ideally located for the Badminton Horse Trials or Polo at Cirencester Park Polo Club.
 More often than not you will see Prince William at close quarters playing a match, whilst Prince Charles plays at the Beaufort Polo Club just a few minutes away.